iksnae/rise-and-code/book/chapter-07/activities/05-group-challenges.md

 Integrated  |              |
 ```

-## Exercise 2: Rubber Duck Debugging 🦆
+## Exercise 2: Verbalization Debugging 🦆

 ### Concept
-"Rubber duck debugging" is a method where you explain your code line-by-line to an inanimate object (traditionally a rubber duck).
-This process often helps you spot issues by forcing you to articulate your logic.
+Explaining your code aloud, even to an inanimate object, can help you spot issues by forcing you to articulate your logic clearly.

 ### Problem Statement
 Find and fix bugs in this calculator program by talking through the code: